Real Democracy: Introduction

 What Is Democracy?

-To begin to clarify what democracy is, let’s first go over what democracy is not.
-First and foremost, democracy is not holding elections to determine governmental offices.
-While elections might be used within democracy, it is not the defining feature.
 Electing government officials is common in many nations, none of which are democracies.
 Most nations that elect their governments should be more accurately called oligarchies (rule by a minority faction), and for those in which the ruling minority faction is also the wealthiest segment of the population and/or operating in the interest of the wealthiest, they should more specifically be called plutocracies.

 One might assume by discarding the above conception that we must mean that only a direct democracy can be truly called democracy.
 This is not our intention at all.
 This focus on formal process is just a diversion from what is important.
 Again, we stress that real democracy must be substantive rather than merely formal.
 This means that the outcomes of governmental decisions and execution of laws and policies must be in accord with the best interests of the people, rather than serving any elite faction, or even a majority.

 Another common understanding of democracy which should not be inferred here is “rule by the majority.”
 Democracy must serve the common good of the people as a whole, not just a faction, even if that faction is a consistent majority.
+Ideally, democracy should be a tool to promote cooperation among participants, and the goal should be consensus.
+However, we must also note that when some minority faction attempts to subvert the will of the majority for oppressive purposes, or to inhibit public benefit from being shared justly by any other faction, subverting that minority’s oppressive aims may justify the use of simple majority rule, or some other measure short of a much broader consensus.